 Thanks to years of traveling with her husband and two sons—on all kinds of trips, from affordable East Coast road trips to unconventional far-away spring breaks—Wendy has developed some worthwhile sanity-saving advice.
 Browse through her best tips below, along with some from her kids, and bookmark what you need for your next family vacation.
-If you need help, start here.

 Decide on a destination

 Wendy has taken her boys all over the world.

 Wendy and staff writer Brook Wilkinson, mom to a 5-year-old, wrote some of these stories after returning from specific holidays, but the ideas are applicable to many times of the year.
 Don’t forget that most destinations can be family-friendly if you work with the right travel planner to make it work for your specific group.
 So get someone to bring you a mimosa and spend some time dreaming your way through The WOW List for more ideas.
 If you’re torn between destinations, Ask Wendy.

 Flying with the kids, especially small ones, doesn’t have to be torture.
 Photo: Brook Wilkinson